 Princes Way at Anchorsholme has always been a really popular spot with visitors from near and far.
 It’s somewhere to park next to the sea, a lovely spot for a walk, and quite near to Cleveleys.

 The new, wide promenade has a split level design.
-The step is a practical part of the design but it’s also a popular feature because it creates an unlimited seat.
+The step is a practical part of the sea defence design.
+But it’s also a useful feature because it creates an unlimited seat.
 There are also additional wooden benches.